aequorea/pitest/README.md

     sudo apt-get install build-essential

-On a mac you can install the [homebrew](https://brew.sh/) package and install gcc@8 to get a version similar to what I tested on macOS.
+On a mac you can install the [homebrew](https://brew.sh/) package and install gcc to get a version similar to what I tested on macOS.
 After installing homebrew:

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"